Copied to clipboard

 Top Performers

 New high score.
-Odor problem — Oliver asked about type AND search depth, used both in diagnosis bridge.
+Odor problem -- you asked about type AND search depth, used both in the diagnosis bridge.
 Zero wasted questions.
-Textbook pattern: problem → targeted discovery → diagnosis → close.
+Textbook pattern: problem discovery diagnosis close.

 Tied for highest.
 Dual motivation (trade-in value + kid stains).
 Discovery revealed both naturally.
 Customer self-selected the right package.